lammps/lammps/doc/src/fix_wall.rst

 But you may wish to use a periodic box.
 E.g. to allow some particles to interact with the wall via the fix group-ID, and others to pass through it and wrap around a periodic box.
-In this case you should ensure that the wall if sufficiently far enough away from the box boundary.
+In this case you should ensure that the wall is sufficiently far enough away from the box boundary.
 If you do not, then particles may interact with both the wall and with periodic images on the other side of the box, which is probably not what you want.